andydunstall/figg/docs/topics.md

 as when a client disconnects they can resume from the offset of the last message they received.

+Features:
-Topics support messages of upto 256KB.
+* Support messages of upto 256KB,
+* Persists messages in a commit log for each topic,
+* Assigns each message an offset in the commit log

 ## Commit Log
 The commit log stores all messages in an append only log.
 The design of the